Arion vulgaris, also known as the Spanish slug, eating in the garden.

 Slugs are generally gray, brown, or black but there are some more brightly colored species such as the banana slug which has distinctive yellow coloring.
-The largest species of slug is Limax cinereoniger, which is found in Europe and can grow to lengths of 30 centimeters (12 inches).
+The largest species of slug is Limax cinereoniger, which is found in Europe and can grow to lengths of 30 cm (12 in).

 Slugs prefer moist environments and are usually more active after rain.
 During periods of warm weather they hide in damp places to avoid the Sun.
 During the winter months, in temperate climates, some species of slug hibernate underground but in other species the adults die in the autumn.

 Slugs are all descended from snails that over time have lost or greatly reduced their shells.
 Most species of slug retain a remnant of their former shell, which is now an internal organ used to store calcium salts and protect the respiratory chamber.
 Some slugs have no shell at all.

 Slugs usually have two pairs of feelers or tentacles on their head; the upper pair is used to sense light and the lower pair to provide a sense of smell.
 These tentacles are fully retractable and if a slug loses one, it can be regrown.
 Slugs have a guillotine-like jaw and a mouth with a radula that has thousands of backward-pointing teeth.

 On the dorsal surface, behind the head, is the saddle-shaped mantle and beneath this are the genitalia opening and anus.
 On one side of the mantle, usually the right-hand side, is a respiratory opening called a pneumostome.
 This is easy to locate when it is open but very difficult to see when closed.